Saghen/blink.cmp/README.md

 --  With blink.cmp, Neovim has *more* capabilities which are communicated to the LSP servers.
 --  Explanation from TJ: https://youtu.be/m8C0Cq9Uv9o?t=1275
 --
--- This can vary by config, but in-general for nvim-lspconfig:
+-- This can vary by config, but in general for nvim-lspconfig:

 {
   'neovim/nvim-lspconfig',